 1. Purpose of this privacy notice

-Under data protection legislation, Outward Housing, referred throughout as ‘Outward’, is required to explain why we collect information about our customers and tenants, how we use that information and whether we will share it with anyone else.
+Under data protection legislation, Outward Housing, referred throughout as ‘Outward’, is required to explain why we collect information about the people we support and tenants, how we use that information and whether we will share it with anyone else.

 This Privacy Notice is a public document available to anyone, which explains how Outward collects and processes personal information in order to conduct normal business activities as a care and support organisation.